Explanation of Section 3d of Patents Act, 1970 and Medicines

 This provision was challenged in the case of Novartis AG vs. Union of India when Novartis patent application for a newer version of leukemia drug- ‘Gleevec’ was rejected on the basis of Section 3 (d) of Patent Act.

-The court elucidated few factors that threw some light on section 3(d) with regard to the case, considering ‘Public healthcare’:
+The court elucidated a few factors that threw some light on section 3(d) with regard to the case, considering ‘Public healthcare’:

 Further, the Supreme Court highlighted that preventing the concept of ever-greening was the true intention to enact section 3(d) and the patent application did not meet the requirements under section 3 (d), thus it cannot be patented.

-The Supreme Court not only focused on Patent aspect of the issue, it also stressed upon laying down a very strict and criteria of a product as an ‘invention’ which was in sync with the Constitutional obligations of the State to promote social welfare by meeting the need of medical assistance.
+The Supreme Court not only focused on the Patent aspect of the issue, but it also stressed laying down very strict and criteria of a product as an ‘invention’ which was in sync with the Constitutional obligations of the State to promote social welfare by meeting the need of medical assistance.
 Also, this judgment has clearly interpreted and clarified the scope of section 3 (d), which has guided the Indian Patent Offices and Judiciary in matters pertaining to Pharmaceutical industries.